-Imagine you have never been and you want to experience this place for the first time.
-Shoot lots of vistas, we want to see where you are.
-Shoot lots of close ups of objects and details, we want to see what you see.
+Imagine you have never been to the location and you want to experience it for the first time.
+Shoot lots of vistas.
+Viewers want to see where you are.
+Shoot lots of close-ups of objects and details.
+Viewers want to see what you see.
 Shoot lots of faces, especially students.
 We want to see the emotion of the experience.
 These three things help build a comprehensive experience of the journey.
-In addition to these items, remember to find fun and emotional parts of the journey, which helps to bring in your audience.
+In addition to these items, remember to find fun and emotional parts of the journey, which helps to engage your audience.

-When interviewing have the person look at the interviewer and not into the lens.
-When interviewing the subject ask them comprehensive questions, avoid ones that can be yes or no answers.
-Ask emotionally weighted questions, such as, “how does being here make you feel?”
+When interviewing, have the person look at the interviewer and not into the lens.
+When interviewing the subject, ask them comprehensive questions; avoid questions that require “yes” or “no” answers.
+Ask emotionally weighted questions, such as, “How does being here make you feel?”

-Make sure the interviewer uses the question in their answer and let them know that they should wait a bit after the question to answer, to avoid talking over each other.
-Let them finish talking before asking next question.
+Make sure the interviewee incorporates the subject of the question in their answer, and let them know that they should wait a bit after the question to answer, to avoid talking over the interviewer.
+Let them finish talking before asking the next question.

 Make sure the person talking can be heard clearly.
 When shooting, get close enough to hear them.
-Additionally, make sure that it is recording audio, by doing a test record.
+Additionally, make sure audio is recording properly by conducting a test record.

-Frame the subject to the left or the right of frame, this is more dynamic then center framing.
-Make sure the background is interesting and not to boring, and avoid any objects that may cross behind his head, because it will look like he/she has something sticking out of their head.
+Frame the subject to the left or the right of frame.
+This is more dynamic than center framing.
+Make sure the background is interesting and not too boring, and avoid any objects that may cross behind the interviewee’s head.
+Otherwise, it will look as though he or she has something protruding from his or her head.

-Lots of cameras have a auto adjust for image exposure.
+Lots of cameras have an auto adjust for image exposure.
 Please keep this in mind when setting up a shot.
-Make sure the shot is lighted similarly, I.e shooting a person under a trees shade, or facing a person toward the sun, with the sun to the cameras back.
-A few problems to be aware of is shooting with the sun in front of the camera will cause the person to be exposed correctly and the background to be over exposed, or the background to be exposed correctly, but the person to be to dark or under exposed.
+Make sure the shot is lighted similarly, i.e. shooting a person under a tree’s shade, or facing a person toward the sun, with the sun to the camera’s back.
+Be aware that shooting with the sun in front of the camera will cause the person to be exposed correctly and the background to be over-exposed, or the background to be exposed correctly, but the person to be too dark or under- exposed.
 Just make sure the image looks good.